cavalryjim/agilephd_blog/content/posts/cheating_chatgpt.md

 +++
-title = 'How to Avoid Cheating with ChatGPT' tags = ["AI"] date = 2024-07-15
+title = 'Students: How to Avoid Cheating with ChatGPT' tags = ["AI"] date = 2024-07-15
 +++